Written Statement under CPC

 Specific Denial-

 • It talks about specific denial that the defendant must have to deny specifically.
-If the defendant does not take necessary implications or just give the statement that the fact stated in the plaint is not admitted, it will be considered as the defendant has admitted the facts given in the plaint.
+If the defendant does not take necessary implications or just gives the statement that the fact stated in the plaint is not admitted, it will be considered as the defendant has admitted the facts given in the plaint.
 This rule does not apply to disabled people.

 • The court will provide the decree of the court after pronouncing the judgement in the court, even though the defendant was unable to submit his statement.